babu10103/MapUpDevOpsProject/README.md

     ECR registry link: 910802444738.dkr.ecr.ap-south-1.amazonaws.com/babumapupdevopsproject

 ### 2. Configure necessary IAM roles and policies for access management:
-    As I created access keys as a root user, I did not had to create IAM roles and Policies, and this not a recommended also.
-But below I documented how we can create a policy and attach it to a role.
+    As I created access keys as a root user, I did not had to create IAM roles and Policies, and this is not recommended also.
+However, below I documented how we can create a policy and attach it to a role.

     ecr-policy.json:
         {